-New methods for quantifying antisense drug delivery to target cells and tissuesFebruary 1st, 2013 in Medical research /
+New methods for quantifying antisense drug delivery to target cells and tissuesFebruary 1, 2013 in Medicine & Health / Medical research

 Powerful antisense drugs that target disease-associated genes to block their expression can be used to treat a broad range of diseases.
 Though antisense therapy has been proven effective, challenges remain in ensuring that the drugs reach their intended targets.
 Two new methods for detecting and measuring the levels of antisense drugs in cells that could accelerate the development of improved antisense drugs are described in an article in BioResearch Open Access.